Arl96/MSc_Data_Science/README.md

 # MSc_Data_Science
-In this repository I will post my assignments, coursework, and project for my MSc Data Science copurse at Loughborough University
+In this repository I will post my assignments, coursework, and project for my MSc Data Science course at Loughborough University